 News NYC to make the SAT free for high school juniors, report says SAT test preparation books sit on a shelf at a Barnes and Noble store June 27, 2002.
-Photo Credit: Getty Images / Mario Tama By AMNY.COM October 26, 2015 5:41 PM Print Share fbShare Tweet gShare Email New York City just made the SAT a lot less painful — at least on the pocketbook — for high school juniors.
+Photo Credit: Getty Images / Mario Tama By AMNY.COM October 26, 2015 5:41 PM Print Share fbShare Tweet Email New York City just made the SAT a lot less painful — at least on the pocketbook — for high school juniors.
 The New York Times reported Monday that the city will offer public school juniors the SAT for free beginning in the Spring 2016-2017 term.
 The goal, the Times reported, is to generate more interest in applying to college by lowering at least one barrier to entry.
 The SAT exam costs more than $50.
 “The opportunity to go to college should never be decided by students’ backgrounds or ZIP codes,” Schools Chancellor Carmen Fariña said in a statement obtained by the Times.
 The SAT is voluntary.
 The Education Department says 56 percent of the 2015 class took the SAT “at least once,” the Times reported.
-By AMNY.COM Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By AMNY.COM Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.